-HIST 130 Women in United States History (3) 3 hours lecture
+HIST 130 Women in United States History

 A survey of the changing role, status, and contributions of women in the United States from the colonial period to the present.
 Their social, economic, political, and religious positions in American society are examined.